tyconsulting/blog.tyang.github.io/_posts/2018-09-12-pester-test-your-arm-template-in-azure-devops-ci-pipelines.md

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-19.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-19.png" alt="image" width="1002" height="395" border="0" /></a>

-In this demo, I name these variables “parameters”, “variables”, “functions”, “resources” and “outputs”. these variables can be arrays, you can separate each value using comma “,”.
+In this demo, I name these variables "parameters", "variables", "functions", "resources" and "outputs". these variables can be arrays, you can separate each value using comma ",".

-Please note that in addition to the template file path, only “resources” is the required parameter, if you don’t want to validate other template elements, you don’t need to create other variables here.
+Please note that in addition to the template file path, only "resources" is the required parameter, if you don’t want to validate other template elements, you don’t need to create other variables here.

 <strong>3.
 Link the variable group to the build pipeline</strong>

 Before the build pipeline can use these variables, you need to link the variable group to the build pipeline.

 <strong>4.
-In the build (CI) pipeline, add a “Pester Test Runner” task</strong>
+In the build (CI) pipeline, add a "Pester Test Runner" task</strong>

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-20.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-20.png" alt="image" width="714" height="105" border="0" /></a>